 Blackjack is one of the most popular online casino games here at Paddy Power Games for several reasons.
 First and foremost, it’s one of the easiest table games for beginners to grasp.
 Secondly, it offers one of the lowest house edges, putting the odds of beating the dealer only marginally in the house’s favour.
 Thirdly, blackjack is one of the most historic casino games, thought to have originated back in the early 18th century.

-Today, blackjack is readily available online as well as at land-based casinos.
+Today, blackjack is readily available online (such as ufa365) as well as at land-based casinos.
 We’re here to show you how it’s just as possible to win at blackjack online as it is offline.
 If you’re keen to know the best way to play and the best way to win at blackjack online, read on for all our hints and tips:

 There are six main phrases used at the online blackjack tables to describe the various actions you can make during a single game:

 A player ‘stands’ when they decide not to receive any more cards, or the rules state that the dealer cannot draw any further cards to their hand.